Steeven9/blooop/README.md

 Logo by the one and only [Shiro](https://twitter.com/OgumaShiro)!

-This project uses [Nitter](https://github.com/zedeus/nitter), an alternative to Twitter - be sure to check it out!
+This project relies on a self-hosted non-public instance of [Nitter](https://github.com/zedeus/nitter), an ad- and tracking-free alternative to Twitter - be sure to check it out!

-Huge thanks to the team at `KFP | The Office` for helping with debugging and feature suggestions.
+Huge thanks to the teams of `KFP | The Office` and `Nijisanji EN Schedule Team` for helping with debugging and feature suggestions.